-Logroño Rioja Wine Harvest Festival
+Logroño & The Rioja Wine Harvest Festival

-The city of Logroño, capital of La Rioja, celebrates its most famous export with the Fiesta de la Vendimia Riojana, the Rioja Wine Harvest Festival, in late September every year.
+The city of Logroño, the capital of La Rioja, celebrates its most famous export with the Fiesta de la Vendimia Riojana, the Rioja Wine Harvest Festival, in late September every year.

 Walking the Camino from the City of Pamplona to reach Logroño on the Camino Frances you can enjoy this fun-filled festival with Camino walkers and wine lovers from around the world.

-During this 7-days trip, you can experience the ‘Treading of the Grapes’, which sees young people in traditional costume tread the freshly picked grapes to get the first grape juice of the season, which will then be offered to the Virgen de la Valvanera.
+During this 7-night trip, you can experience the ‘Treading of the Grapes’, which sees young people in traditional costume tread the freshly picked grapes to get the first grape juice of the season, which will then be offered to the Virgen de la Valvanera.

 Also famous for its tapas, Logroño is a great place to discover La Rioja’s classic dishes, following the city’s tapas trail at the lively Calle del Laurel.
-Concerts, fireworks, tastings and other activities will fill the streets of Logroño with fun and music for the Harvest Festival.
+Concerts, fireworks, tastings, and other activities will fill the streets of Logroño with fun and music for the Harvest Festival.